macegossa/cceteam/README.md

 6. **Lambda Function for Generating Summary**: A Lambda function named `GenerateSummaryLambdaFunction` that scans the DynamoDB table, generates a summary of the total items, and stores the summary in an S3 bucket.
 7. **S3 Bucket**: An S3 bucket named `my-dynamodb-summary-bucket-<AWS_ACCOUNT_ID>` to store the generated summaries.
 8. **EventBridge Rule**: A CloudWatch Events rule that triggers the `GenerateSummaryLambdaFunction` every 7 days (weekly).

+## Solution-Architecture

+1. **:Scalability**:: AWS Lambda and DynamoDB are both highly scalable services, allowing the infrastructure to automatically scale up or down based on demand, without the need for manual intervention.
+2. **:Serverless Architecture**:: By using AWS Lambda, the application logic is decoupled from the infrastructure management, enabling a serverless architecture.
+This reduces the operational overhead and allows the team to focus on developing the application functionality.
+3. **:Flexibility**:: The combination of API Gateway, Lambda, and DynamoDB provides a flexible and modular architecture, making it easy to extend or modify the application in the future.
+4. **:Cost-Effectiveness**:: With a serverless architecture, you only pay for the resources you use, rather than for provisioned capacity.
+This can result in significant cost savings, especially for applications with variable or unpredictable traffic patterns.
+5. **:Reliability**:: AWS managed services, such as DynamoDB and API Gateway, provide high availability and durability, ensuring the application remains reliable and fault-tolerant.
+6. **:Simplified Development**:: The abstraction of infrastructure management allows developers to focus on building the application logic, rather than worrying about provisioning and maintaining servers.
+7. **:Integrated Services**:: The integration between API Gateway, Lambda, and DynamoDB simplifies the development and deployment process, as they work seamlessly together.

 ## Prerequisites